yuanqing/create-figma-plugin/docs/recipes/custom-build.md

 Correspondingly, use a `build-figma-plugin.ui.js` file to customize the build configuration for the [UI bundle](#ui-context).

-### Customizing the `manifest.json`
+### Customizing the `manifest.json` file

-To modify the `manifest.json` just before it gets output by the `build-figma-plugin` CLI, create a `build-figma-plugin.manifest.js` file as follows:
+To modify the `manifest.json` file just before it gets output by the `build-figma-plugin` CLI, create a `build-figma-plugin.manifest.js` file as follows:

 ```js
 // build-figma-plugin.manifest.js